 For underwater photography I use the Olympus OM-D E-M1 in a Nauticam NA-EM1 marine housing and twin Ikelite DS-161 strobes in manual mode.
 I chose this rig configuration because of its small size, light weight, compactness and flexibility.
 Underwater it performs beautifully and is quite neutrally buoyant.
 The lenses I use are the Lumix 7-14mm f/4.0 LUMIX G Vario lens for wide-angle shots such as shipwrecks, reefs and seascapes.
 For close-up and macro I use the Olympus 60mm f/2.8 Macro M.ZUIKO Digital ED Lens.
 These lenses are beautifully sharp and perform superbly behind the Nauticam ports.

 For wildlife photography I chose the Olympus Micro Four Thirds system.
 My main reasons for going this way was for the x2 crop factor of the system.
 This meant that with the introduction of the 300mm f/4.0 IS Zuiko lens (and EC -14 teleconverter) the whole Micro Four Thirds system became a serious rival for the more established large DSLR cameras.
 The 300mm f/4.0 lens is the equivalent of 600mm in 35mm Full Frame systems and when used with the EC-14 TC the effective length is 840mm.
-The price of the 300mm lens is around £2000 which is a fraction of the equivalent lens prices for the other DSLR systems.
+The price of the 300mm lens is a fraction of the equivalent lens prices for DSLR systems.
 The Micro Four Thirds range uses CSC mirrorless cameras and the whole system is very much lighter and smaller than the other formats.

 So, thank you for visiting and I hope you enjoy looking through my galleries.
 Please feel free to contact me if you have questions about how I work or if you would like further information on any of my images.